davidstavin/osticket-prereqs/README.md

 Then, open the `wwwroot` folder and paste the `Upload` folder `CTRL + V` or using the GUI.
 <img width="2360" height="1373" alt="paste-osticket-anno" src="https://github.com/user-attachments/assets/50a127e7-3992-4cb6-a479-ebb355a76579" />

 Now rename the `Upload` folder to `osTicket`.
-Although, technically only a folder was moved into another directory on the same drive, this has effectively "uploaded" the osTicket setup files into the IIS webserver.
+Although, technically a folder was moved into another directory within the same drive, this has effectively "uploaded" the osTicket setup files into the IIS webserver.
 <img width="2360" height="1367" alt="rename file-anno" src="https://github.com/user-attachments/assets/7c468902-39d6-4518-b4bf-90a4a9fdabfb" />

+Below is an image of the uploaded file renamed to osTicket
 <img width="2351" height="1371" alt="file renamed-anno" src="https://github.com/user-attachments/assets/23d20620-adbf-4d7f-ba62-635397912a2c" />